groue/GRMustache/Guides/configuration.md

 repo.configuration.baseContext = [GRMustacheContext contextWithProtectedObject:library];
 ```

+See the [GRMustacheContext Class Reference](http://groue.github.io/GRMustache/Reference/Classes/GRMustacheContext.html) for a full documentation of the GRMustacheContext class.

 #### At the template level

 The base context can also be defined right at the template level: